FLaTNNBio/SNN_for_Enhanced_Cancer_Type_Detection/README.md

 ### Pre-Processing
 Within the project, there is the <code>pre-processing</code> folder.
-Within this are the <code>.py</code> files used to preprocess the datasets.<br>
+Within this are the <code>.py</code> files used to do preprocessing of the datasets.<br>
 The folder contains subfolders for different functions.<br>
 <ul>
     <li>The folder <code>data_cleaning</code> which contains the files for cleaning and formatting the dataset, also contains the files for calculating normalization and standard deviation of the values;</li><br>
     <li>The <code>merged_data</code> folder that contains the files for merging the files that will make up the final dataset</li><br>
     <li>The <code>utils</code> folder that contains useful functions for possible necessary changes to the dataset, such as changing the csv delimiter, deleting columns, and the like </li>
 </ul>
-To pre-process the dataset correctly, it is mandatory to perform the following commands:
+To pre-process the dataset correctly, it is mandatory to perform at least the following commands:
 <ul>
     <li><code>python3 traspose.py</code>, this script takes as input the <code>data_mrna_seq_v2_rsem</code> file and returns a the transposed csv</li><br>
     <li><code>python3 normalize.py</code>, this script takes as input the result of the previous script and returns a new csv file with the normalized values</li><br>